 The burn unit is then ignited using drip torches—portable canisters used to drop small amounts of flammable material (usually a mixture of diesel fuel and gasoline) along a fire line.
 A carefully planned ignition pattern utilizes wind direction, topography and other factors to help control the spread of fire until it extinguishes itself at the firebreaks, where it runs out of fuel.

 Special wildland firefighting equipment also helps control the fire and protect the fire crew – such as mobile water sources (e.g., an ATV or pick-up truck with a water tank and pump), flame-resistant clothing, specialized fire control tools (e.g., backpack pumps and a wide range of hand tools), portable pumps and hoses.

 Four strategies are employed in every burn to keep the fire under control:

-- Setting prescriptions—or required conditions—for elements such as wind speed and direction, relative humidity and other factors ensures that the fire will only be ignited under safe, manageable conditions.
-Prescriptions also include estimates of fire behavior, identifying the crew and equipment needed to manage the fire, making back-up contingency plans and setting other specific guidelines for the burn.
+- Setting requirements so that the fire will only be ignited under safe, manageable conditions.
+These include elements such as wind speed and direction, relative humidity and estimates of fire behavior, identifying the crew and equipment needed to manage the fire, making back-up contingency plans and setting other specific guidelines for the burn.